-Pam Malloy is an oncology clinical nurse specialist with over 35 years of experience in clinical medical/surgical and oncology nursing, staff development, education and administration.
-She is currently the national Director of the End-of-Life Nursing Education Consortium Project at the American Association of Colleges of Nursing (AACN) in Washington, DC.
-She serves as faculty for all the national ELNEC courses and has presented ELNEC in 7 international countries.
-Pam directed the California Endowment project for AACN on developing cultural competencies for undergraduate and graduate nursing students.
-In addition, Pam serves on the Board of Directors for the Hospice and Palliative Nurses Foundation (HPNF) and Living Room International—which provides hospice services in Kipkaren, Kenya.
-Pam is a Florence Wald Fellow and a Fellow in Palliative Care Nursing (FPCN).
-She has written and had published numerous articles in peer-reviewed journals and has written chapters for various textbooks.
-Pam graduated with a Bachelor of Science degree in nursing from Oklahoma Baptist University and the University of California, Los Angeles.
+Pam Malloy, MN, RN, FPCN, FAAN is an oncology clinical nurse specialist with over 45 years of experience in clinical oncology nursing, staff development, education, program development, and administration.
+Ms. Malloy is currently the national Director and Co-Investigator of the End-of-Life Nursing Education Consortium (ELNEC) Project and Special Advisor on Global Initiatives at the American Association of Colleges of Nursing (AACN) in Washington, DC.
+She serves as faculty for all the national ELNEC courses and has presented ELNEC in 12 international countries.
+In addition, she has developed palliative care nursing leadership curricula, taught, and mentored current and future nursing and physician leaders throughout Eastern Europe, Kenya, and Asia.
+Ms. Malloy directed the California Endowment project for AACN on developing cultural competencies for undergraduate and graduate nursing students.
+In addition, she collaborated with the US Department of Veterans Affairs to develop the ELNEC-For Veterans curriculum, which was presented to over 500 nurses, representing every VA hospital across the nation.
+Ms. Malloy serves on the Board of Directors of Living Room International—which provides hospice/palliative care services in Kipkaren, Kenya.
+She has also served on the Board of Directors for the Leukemia, Lymphoma Society/Washington, DC Chapter and the Hospice and Palliative Nurses Foundation (HPNF).
+Ms. Malloy is a Florence Wald Fellow, a Fellow in Palliative Care Nursing (FPCN), and the American Academy of Nursing (FAAN).
+She has written and had published numerous articles in peer-reviewed journals, has written chapters for various textbooks, and currently consults on two palliative care grants.
+She was recently presented with a Lifetime Achievement Award from the MD Anderson Cancer Center.
+Ms. Malloy is a graduate of Oklahoma Baptist University and the University of California, Los Angeles (UCLA).